 The service requirement for Voluntary Early Retirement must be paid pension service.
 Any time on unpaid leave such as career break, parental leave or Temporary Rehabilitation Remuneration will not count towards this service requirement.
 Retiring before the age of 60 without meeting the service requirement for Voluntary Early Retirement would be on a Cost Neutral basis.

-Cost Neutral Early Retirement is available from age 50 onwards to members of the Old Entrant Pension Scheme.
+Cost Neutral Early Retirement is available from age 50 to members of the Old Entrant Pension Scheme.

 Where a teacher has Class A PRSI contributions and retires on Cost Neutral Early Retirement, the Department will not pay out any Occupational Supplementary Pension until the teacher reaches the normal retirement age of their pension scheme (60).
-The Department will then, when you reach the retirement age of your pension scheme subject to your eligibility, pay out the Occupational Supplementary Pension up until the current State retirement age of 66.
-The onus is on the retired teacher to apply for the Occupational Supplementary Pension.
+The Department will then, when you reach the retirement age of your pension scheme subject to your eligibility, pay out the Occupational Supplementary Pension up until the current state retirement age of 66.

-• The teacher dies in service more than three years before their compulsory retirement date, or
+- The teacher dies in service more than three years before their compulsory retirement date, or

-• The teacher retires on grounds of disability before the earliest date at which they would be eligible for pension on voluntary retirement, or
+- The teacher retires on grounds of disability before the earliest date at which they would be eligible for pension on voluntary retirement, or

-• The teacher has held the allowance for the last three years of pensionable service, and during that period there has not been an increase or decrease in the allowance payable to them due to a change in posts, or a change in the grading of a post, or the gain or loss of an allowance.
+- The teacher has held the allowance for the last three years of pensionable service, and during that period there has not been an increase or decrease in the allowance payable to them due to a change in posts, or a change in the grading of a post, or the gain or loss of an allowance.

 Pension is calculated at the rate of one eightieth of retiring salary for each year of pensionable service at the date of retirement subject to a maximum of 40 years.
-For example, a teacher on a ‘retiring salary’ of €60,000 with 40 years’ contributions to the scheme, will receive an annual pension of €30,000 (ie 1/80th of €60,000 x 40).

-A teacher on the same salary with 35 years’ pensionable service will receive an annual pension of €26,250 (i.e. 1/80th of €60,000 x 35).
+A teacher on the same salary with 35 years’ pensionable service will receive an annual pension of €26,250

 Pensions are deemed to be income and as such are subject to income tax.